patelkrupesh/bms/README.md

        •	API: reserveTicket(screenId, time, listOfSeats, paymentType , customerId)

-       o	Mark the seats as – BOOKING_IN_PROGRESS
+       o	Mark the seats as – BOOKING_IN_PROGRESS (or booked = true)

-       o	Create entry in payment table and initiate payment
+       o	Create entry in payment table, update seat details in db and  initiate payment
+        // this will be done as one transaction

-       o	If booking is successful , update seat as booked and return the ticket to user
+       o	If booking is successful , update seat as booked and return the ticket to user update booking table and seat entities.

-       o	If payment is failed, update seat as empty and return failure to user
+       o	If payment is failed, update seat as empty, update booking entity and return failure to user

        o	If payment is timed out (& other cases like tab closed, internet issues etc):

-       •	Set a timer of 10 minutes while creating payment
+        // There are 2 ways we can handle this.
+       // 1 - we can craete a linked hashmap of ongoing (not expired) bookings and update it on timeout this will craete issue if the cluster goes down due to any issue or high load.
+            So I will go with the below approach with db.

+        // 2 - In all cases while creating payment we will crate a entry in bookingexpiry table with predefined 10 mins expiry time
+            I have created a cron job - which will start a batch process every one minute It will get all the expired payments , check their status again with the payment gateway and handle them as below.

        •	At the end of timer check the payment status again.

-       •	If payment is successful, change seat from BOOKING_IN_PROGRESS to BOOKED
+       •	If payment is successful, change seat from BOOKING_IN_PROGRESS to BOOKED, mark booking as SUCCESSFULL. update db (booking and seat) (in single transaction)

-       •	If payment failed , then change to EMPTY
+       •	If payment failed , then change seat to EMPTY (or is_booked = false) update the seat and booking (mark booking as FAILED) (in single transaction)

-•	If payment payment is still in progress, then create a recall request for the paymentId with gateway, mark payment as recalled/returned and make seat EMPTY.
+        •   If payment payment is still in progress, then register a recall request for the paymentId with gateway, mark payment as recalled/returned update booking as failed and make seat as EMPTY.(in single transaction)
-       •	DB: transaction 1 :
-       UPDATE_SCREEN(screenId, time, seats),
-       CREATE_BOOKING(screenId, time, seats, paymentId, custId, status), CREATE_PAYMENT(id, gateway, amount, customerId, bookingId, status, …),

-transaction 2:
-UPDATE_PAYMENT(id, status, …)
-UPDATE_BOOKING(screenId, time, seats, paymentId, ticket, custId, status) UPDATE_SCREEN(screenId, time, seats)

 note : we can setup a queue (eg rabitmq) which will be fec by the status changes for SMS and email, upon booking successful we can send the ticket by email/whatsapp.

 19. Cancel booking : I have not implemented cancel booking as most of the theatres and booking websites do not support it, but as per design we can support it.
-In that case we will need to 1- create return payment and 2 – update screen and mark seat as EMPTY.
+       In that case we will need to
+       1- create return payment and
+       2 – update screen and mark seat as EMPTY.

 ----------